jivesoftware/tAMD/README.md

 * define : this is the only component that is required
 * hooks : depends on define
-* resolve : depends on hooks
+* normalize : depends on hooks
 * loader : depends on hooks
   used
 * debug : depends on hooks